hoklavat/beginner-java/README.md

 # beginner-java
-instructional java source codes for beginners.
+Instructional java source codes for beginners.
+IntelliJ IDEA software is used for GUI and Amazon Corretto for Java.